hayk111/showsourcing/REFACTOR.md

 ## Table dynamic columns
 The name and ref column second line could be customized via a template, because they change often

-## Table Placeholder

-	- it's not customizable enough
-	- table should be agnostic of where it's used.

-	so either we put the place holders outside the table, either we make inputs like [placeHolderTitle], [placeholderAction] etc.
-	Outside would be easier to test, therefor it's probably a better design.

 # Upload Service

 	Rework so it doesn't do so much shit.
 Especially: